TropicWiden/OuterWilds-Summer2026ModJam-EchoesOfTheObserver/README.md

 A story mod for *Outer Wilds*, created by Known-Mouse for the Summer 2026 Outer Wilds Mod Jam.

-140 million years million years into a new universe, you are still a little blue fish living in the mines.
+140 million years into a new universe, you are still a little blue fish living in the mines.

 There, you encounter the Nomai and share your memories with Daz.